IMPACT Inbound Marketing Agency]

 Looking at YouTube video titles and descriptions, you’ll likely notice that they tend to follow the same patterns and formats.
 There are two reasons to do this early on.
 The primary reason is YouTube search; if you want people to find your videos, you need to make sure that both your titles and YouTube video descriptions feature the keywords and supporting phrases used by your audience.

-Kevin Church, our director of SEO, recommends:
+Kevin Church, SEO expert, recommends:

 “Have search in mind from the start of your YouTube strategy.
 Not only do you want to make sure that your video content aligns with what people are looking for, but you’ll also want your on-page supporting content to help support its discovery.